Enforces home quarantines for cats and dogs, locates persons exposed to rabid animals and alerts the public of rabies outbreaks.

 - Keep your pets under supervision.

-- The DeKalb County Board of Health does NOT provide rabies post-exposure prophylaxis.
-The Office of Epidemiology can help you identify a location if vaccines are needed.
+The DeKalb County Board of Health does NOT offer the required rabies immune globulin injection, but the Office of Epidemiology can help you identify a location and schedule the follow-up vaccine doses at the Board of Health.

 - DeKalb County Animal Services and Enforcement